 This blog may be very similar to other blogs.
 You’ll find book lists, crafts, homemade learning tools, games, parenting book reviews, personal stories about caring for babies and children, and other anecdotal information about raising kids.
 However, what you’ll also find is that I am way more nerdy than the average mom.
 With multiple degrees in engineering, I am a spreadsheet-loving geek who reads every free second of every day (and lots of seconds when I should be sleeping).
 The titles on the best-books-for-kids lists on this site where chosen after hours of cross-referencing recommendations by multiple authoritative sources in children’s literature.
 What I find most appealing about these selections is not that my kids love them (they do), but that I love them too.

 As time goes on and my kids get older, I hope to continue adding ideas, recommendations, and personal documentation to this website in order to make it a well-rounded resource for raising kids.
 Until then, I hope you will browse this site and find information that is useful to you and the ones you love.

 P.S.
 Please note that this website uses a number of Amazon affiliate links.
 If you don’t have any intention of buying anything through Amazon, this doesn’t matter to you at all.
-However, if you are going to purchase something recommended off this site and use the “Click for Amazon Price” link before adding it to your cart, I will get a small commission, which would be much appreciated.
+However, if you are going to purchase something recommended off this site and use the link to the Amazon product page before adding it to your cart, I will get a small commission, which would be greatly appreciated.